 That’s when an advertisement on the radio changed everything.
 Keia was hanging out with her mother when she heard information about foster care.
 She wrote down the contact number and then asked her husband if he’d be interested in being a foster parent—and he said yes.

-Keia, a therapist, and Ricardro, a police officer, began fostering in 2015.
+Keia, a therapist, and Richardro, a police officer, began fostering in 2015.
 Since then, they’ve had six foster children in their care, two of whom became their sons.

 They got the call to foster a three-year-old biracial boy named Ayden.
 Two years later, Ayden became their son.
 They also have legal guardianship of 16-year-old Karleigh, who is also biracial.
 And then came another call, for a blonde-haired, blue-eyed, newborn baby boy named Princeton.

-Princeton is now two years old and the family recently finalized his adoption, making him a Jones-Baldwin forever.
+Princeton is was two years old when the family finalized his adoption, making him a Jones-Baldwin forever.
 They announced his adoption on social media, making sure their family and friends knew their little guy was there to stay.
-First, they posted an adorable, celebratory video with a surprise ending.

 But what happened next shocked Keia.